Find out about the Learning Support Fund here.

 - Students experiencing extreme financial hardship (Exceptional Support Fund)

-If you're studying on a Postgraduate course, Dental Therapy or Dental Hygiene course or a Part-time course please go to the Transitional Arrangements section.
+If you're studying on a Postgraduate course, Dental Therapy or Dental Hygiene course or a Part-time course and in receipt of an NHS Bursary please go to the Transitional Arrangements section.

 If you are a student continuing on a healthcare course that commenced prior to 1 August 2017 and have not changed your study pattern in any way, you are classed as a continuing student and you will not be eligible to apply for any the Learning Support Fund allowances